Janesville man named top Panera Bread manager in the country

 Tom Widner has been working in the same location for almost 40 years

 JANESVILLE, Wis.
-(WMTV) -For 37 years, Tom Widner has been coming to the same address for work: 2753 Milton Avenue in Janesville.
+(WMTV) - For 37 years, Tom Widner has been coming to the same address for work: 2753 Milton Avenue in Janesville.
 In 1984, he was just a teenager when he started working at the Ground Round restaurant.

 “Well, I was as a junior at Craig (high school) and I started as a dishwasher and a bus boy about a month before my 17th birthday,” said Widner.